DuendeInexistente/Cirque/ShortStories/stars.md

 O_U's complex-enough intelligence hadn't been designed with a sense of wonder or hope.
 Instead, the ```WILD_MATCH``` variable would increase it's value when unlikely coincidences occurred and decrease passively over time, temporarily making it more likely to try predicted failures.
 The variable started at 5 and floored at 0; now it was at 65.

 O_U awaited for longer than the protocol requested for more signals to arrive.
-Then it extended it's rays, straining the interrelative levitation systems that animated them, and broadcasted a radio signal at full power.
+Then it extended it's rays, straining the relative levitation systems that animated them, and broadcasted a radio signal at full power.

 Then it awaited.
 The sun moved across the sky.